RESEARCH STARTER

 Treatment and Therapy

 A bad trip can be a frightening and anxiety-provoking experience, as can flashbacks.
-The immediate goal of treatment in these situations is to prevent the person from harming the self or others.
+The immediate goal of treatment in these situations is to prevent the person from harming themselves or others.
 The individual needs to be assured that the experience will pass as the drug wears off.

 Persons who have recurrent flashbacks or those with a history of long-term frequent hallucinogen use may require long-term psychotherapy after stopping the drug.
 Any underlying psychiatric disorders will have to be addressed.
 Many people find group support or a twelve-step program helpful in the recovery process.
 Hallucinogen intoxication delirium is a rare syndrome that can occur when a hallucinogen is contaminated with another drug or chemical, such as strychnine.

-Though hallucinogen use is addictive and, in most cases, illegal, some substances in this class of drugs have been proposed as treatments for various mental health conditions.
+Though hallucinogen use can be considered addictive and, in most cases, illegal, some substances in this class of drugs have been proposed as treatments for various mental health conditions.
 MDMA, ketamine, and psilocybin have been used in trials involving individuals with treatment-resistant conditions like post-traumatic stress disorder and for the treatment of addictions like opioid use disorder.
+The plant-based psychoactive compound ibogaine also has shown promise in improving anxiety, depression, and functioning in military veterans with traumatic brain injuries.

 Prevention

 Education regarding hallucinogen abuse should begin with children or early adolescents before they experiment with the drugs.
 People conducting the training or education should stress that the effects of hallucinogens cannot be predicted or controlled.
-Any user, even a first-time user, is at risk of a bad, even life-threatening, trip and of recurrent, disturbing flashbacks.
+Any person who uses a hallucinogen, even a first-time user, is at risk of a bad, even life-threatening, trip and of recurrent, disturbing flashbacks.

-As all hallucinogen products are prepared in illegal, unregulated laboratories, there is no guarantee of their potency or purity, furthering the user’s risk of serious consequences.
+Hallucinogen products prepared in illegal, unregulated laboratories have no guarantee of their potency or purity, further increasing the individual’s risk of serious consequences.
 Parents should be alert to the availability and use of hallucinogens in their communities and should keep children from these sources.

 Bibliography